 The spiked branches, hurriedly intertwined and twisted into a circular form of crown, had been rammed into position by the soldiers.
 They used a flat piece of timber for this task for fear of spiking their own fingers and to ensure their creative activity would be seen by those who witnessed their prisoner’s walk to the Hill of the Skull.
 It was all part of the effort to mock the so called ‘King of the Jews’.

 Jesus, we know you suffered and died for us.
 Today we follow your pathway on our own journey.
-Often we are close enough to you to hear the jeers and blasphemy of those who are persecuting you.
-Often we want to reach out and protect you from the attacks of those who would put you to death, but we know, as your Father knew while you staggered up the hill of Calvery, you had to endure your suffering for us.
+We know, as your Father knew while you staggered up the hill of Calvery, you had to endure your suffering for us.

-Jesus, just as you reached out to Mary and the daughters of Jerusalem while on your journey, we ask that you reach out to our friends.
-Just as you plucked the cloth offered to you from the hands of your friends and left them a lasting image of yourself, so we ask you to pluck out the thorn that causes our friend’s pain.
-Allow them to see your hand in their healing so they might continue to praise you by telling others of your love.
+Jesus, just as you reached out to Mary and the daughters of Jerusalem while on your journey, we ask that you reach out to those with a mental illness.
+Just as you plucked the cloth offered to you from the hands of your friends and left them a lasting image of yourself, so we ask you to pluck out the thorn that is causing pain to those with a mental illness.
+Allow them to see your hand in their healing so they might tell others of your love.

-Help us Jesus to recognise The Lost Thorn whenever it enters our individual lives, so we might continue to remember the sacrifices you have made for us.
-Help us also to reach out to you in our pain and know that by placing our trust in you, The Lost Thorn will once again be blown away by the wind of your Spirit.
+Help those affected Lord to reach out to you in their pain and know that by placing their trust in you, The Lost Thorn might once again be blown away by the wind of your Spirit.

 I’m Peter mack and that’s how I feel.